davrot/pytutorial/matlab/5/README.md

 ```

 The run time underlines the ingenuity of the sieve-idea: 0.22 seconds instead of 16 seconds!
-Additionally, the program code can even be optimized by replacing the inner loop by a vectorized command (comment all lines marked with WITHOUT OPTIMIZATION and uncomment all lines marked with WITH OPTIMIZATION): 0.05 seconds!
+Additionally, the program code can even be optimized by replacing the inner loop by a vectorized command (i.e. WITH OPTIMIZATION): 0.05 seconds!

 With this, in comparison to the first attempt at this program, the execution time could be shortened by a factor of $6400$!
 Important to note is that both programs are completely correct and yield identical results, depite their different appearance and run time.